 - Tobacco contains the chemical nicotine, which is an addictive substance.

-- Tobacco smoke contains more than 7000 chemicals, 69 of which are known to cause cancer.
+- Tobacco smoke contains more than 7,000 chemicals, at least 70 of which are known to cause cancer.

 HEALTH RISKS OF SMOKING OR USING SMOKELESS TOBACCO